Cherma's: History

-In 1975 started manufacturing Handloom Cloth at Primary Societies located around Hyderabad, for supply to his elder brother D.F.
-Pestonji, to convert the same as garments and Export.
-In 1978 Mrs. G.K.
-Pestonji (who had resigned her job with Canara Bank after the birth of their two daughters) started selling export surplus garments of her brother-in-law, which business grew slowly but steadily and necessitated Capt.
-K.F.
-Pestonji resigning his job from the State Government and join in the business.
+In 1975 he started manufacturing handloom cloth at primary societies around Hyderabad.
+He supplied his elder brother D.F.
+Pestonji with export goods.
+In 1978 G. K. Pestonji (who had resigned her job with Canara Bank after the birth of their two daughters) started selling surplus export garments for her brother-in-law.
+The business grew steadily, which led K.F.
+Pestonji to resign from the State Government and join the business.